Forest Farm Montessori Nursery / Children Aged 2 to 5+

 The aim of our primary school is to expose children to the wonderful exciting world of learning and being part of a community, where children are given the space and time to develop in a non pressured environment.
 Every child is unique and every child needs nurturing and guiding through their learning experience with care and respect.
 This means that teaching needs to be differentiated to capture every style and ability of our learners.

-Aspects of the curriculum is delivered through cross-curricular project work.
+Aspects of the curriculum are delivered through cross-curricular project work.
 This allows the children to really immerse themselves in the learning experience.
-Topic ideas come from the children and reflect their interests which acts as a starting point for planning.
+Topic ideas come from the children and reflect their interests , which acts as a starting point for planning.
 Although the project work provides creative and meaningful cross-curricular links; maths, language and literacy and science are taught either in small groups or individually, depending on the needs of the child.

 Learning is as hands on as possible and children take on ownership of their classrooms and know where everything they need is to be found.